aurimiao/Tomodachi-Life-Enterprise-Project/README.md

-# Tomodachi-Life-Modding-Wiki
+# Tomodachi-Life-Enterprise-Project
-This reposity houses all the information gathered about the game files of Tomodachi Life.
+This reposity houses a majority of the files for the Tomodachi Life Enterprise Mod.

-See the `Wiki` page for all the documentation and resources.
+Included is a wiki page for all the documentation and resoruces about modding Tomodachi Life.

-## Want to contribute?
-Document the needed information and add it is a PR.

-For more information you can join the [Tomodachi Enterprise Server](https://discord.gg/rWBXDaCYKU)